 ManyColors is a new four-piece band that opens up new musical space by using a hip-hop format to explore chords and motifs usually reserved for jazz on their debut single “Bangs”.
 Soft and sure, “Bangs” offers comfort to the listener but presents a series of unanswered questions.
-Sonically it combines the twinkle of contemporary lo-fi aesthetics with the electric groove of older, more acoustic styles.
+Sonically it combines the twinkle of contemporary lo-fi aesthetics with the electric groove of older, more established styles.
 This is a new sort of notch in the catalog of Color Red, a Denver-based label run by Eddie Roberts, the guitarist from British jazz fusion quartet The New Mastersounds.

 Braxton Kahn dials in drums that stride with a subtle and seemingly off-time step.
 According to Color Red, guitarist Brant Williams “aims to capture all the musicians as if they were sampled while cultivating a fresh harmonic approach.”
 It’s impressive that a four-piece band of trained jazz musicians can be recorded to sound like a lo-fi hip-hop beat.
 It’s more intriguing that they would want to.
 Eric Luba tickles a Fender Rhodes electric organ, gently laying down those warm melodies that are so frequently sampled in lo-fi beats.
 Kirwan Brown works the bass guitar well, especially during the song’s swinging second movement.